global-rachel/petshop-nuxt3/README.md

 - Import Components
 - Props & emits
 - Router
-- Export function to be used like mixin (common.js --> just for demo)
+- Export function to be used like mixin (common.ts --> just for demo)

 ### Nuxt3:
 - Layout & pages